espocrm/documentation/docs/administration/nginx-server-configuration.md

 # Nginx server configuration for EspoCRM

-These instructions are supplementary to the [server configuration](server-configuration.md) guideline.
-Please note that all configuration settings listed here are made on Ubuntu server.
+These instructions are supplementary to the [server configuration](server-configuration.md) guidelines.
+Note that all configuration settings listed here are made on Ubuntu server.

 ## PHP requirements